Satela-wow/wow-MuteAnnoyingSounds/README.md

 # wow-MuteAnnoyingSounds
 mpq to replace some annoying sounds in the game

-Contains the following:
+Removes the following completely:
 - Argent Tournament Herald (trumpet sounds often heard in Dalaran)
-- Lament of the Highborne song (sylvannas Banshees)
 - Train emote sounds for all races

+Replaces with a less annoying version:
+- Lament of the Highborne song (sylvannas Banshees) - very short

 ## How to
 Simply copy the .mpq file into your WoW folder's /Data directory, do not rename it